EEN421/EEN421.github.io/_posts/KQL-Detection-of-the-Week_-A-Meeting-in-2050---Detecting-Project-CAV3RN’s-Outlook-Calendar-C2-and-DNS-AAAA-Recovery-Channel.md

     Signal = "UnexpectedGraphClient"
 | project-away Endpoints;
 union ConfigWrites, ModuleLoads, UnexpectedGraphClients
+// DeviceId ONLY.
+DeviceName is a label: it collides across a fleet and changes on
+// rename, and a rename mid-window would split one host into two findings.
 | summarize
+    DeviceNames = make_set(DeviceName, 3),
     Signals     = make_set(Signal),
     Processes   = make_set(Process, 10),
     Paths       = make_set(ProcessPath, 10),